Subhranil2004/digits-in-ink/README.md

-# MNIST Handwritten Digit Classification
+# MNIST Handwritten Digit Classifier Web app

 ## Overview
-This project implements three different methods for classifying handwritten digits from the MNIST dataset: Deep Neural Network (DNN), Data Augmentation with DNN, and Data Augmentation with Convolutional Neural Network (CNN).
+This project implements three different methods for classifying handwritten digits from the MNIST dataset: Deep Neural Network (DNN), Data Augmentation with DNN, and Data Augmentation with Convolutional Neural Network (CNN) in MNIST_Classification.ipynb.
 The goal is to explore various approaches to improve classification accuracy and evaluate their performance.
+The best-fitting (CNN) model is used for prediction: `CNN_Augmented_100_model.h5` in the web app.

+## Live Demo
+This interactive app enables users to upload an image of their choice, and it predicts the (handwritten) digit in the image.
+- Deployed at [Digits-In-Ink](https://digits-in-ink.streamlit.app/) using Streamlit.
+- **For running on localhost**: Prepare the environment by installing all the requirements from `requirements.txt` ( * `pandas` and `matplotlib` are required only for the ipynb file so the app will work even w/o those libs).
+Then type the following command in the terminal : `streamlit run app.py`

 ## Methods Implemented: